codice/acdebugger/README.md

 Creates an executable jar with the debugger tool.

 #### acdebugger-common
 Defines a library of common classes used by both the backdoor and the debugger.
-This artifact is embeded inside the backdoor bundle.
+This artifact is embedded inside the backdoor bundle.

 ### Future iterations
 Future implementations will: